MSc in Education and Training Management (eLearning) header

 Applications will be accepted on a rolling basis until the programme is full or until the following date:

-Please apply by 30th April 2024 using - Part-time (E-Learning strand)
+• Closing date for EU Applicants is 30th April 2026.
+Please apply using - Part-time (E-Learning strand)

 All entry requirements should be met before the commencement of the programme.